1ncontinentia/Incon-Undercover/README.md

 ### Credits

 Massive thanks to Spyderblack723 for his help creating some of the functions and correcting my mistakes / oversights on the original release.
 Also for generally being super helpful over the past year as I've got into modding.
 Grumpy Old Man, Tajin and sarogahtyp are responsible for creating a performant detection script, which I then adapted and used as a basis for the undercover script, so thank you to those guys too.
 Also thanks to das attorney, davidoss, Bad Benson, Tankbuster, dedmen, fn_Quiksilver, marceldev89, baermitumlaut and Duda123 for some top optimisation tips.
+And huge thanks to accuracythruvolume for testing and feedback.

 ### In Detail: How it works